 - "The Swarthy Hog" from King's Quest V: Absence Makes The Heart Go Yonder!

-- "The Crippled Burrick Inn" from the second Thief game.
+- "The Crippled Burrick Inn" from the Thief II: The Metal Age game.
 (Burricks are the appropriately down-to-earth version of dragons in the game's universe.)

 - World of Warcraft

 - Stormwind has both the Blue Recluse and the Slaughtered Lamb.

 - The Horde hearth location in Dalaran is "The Filthy Animal", coming as close to this page's title as one can get.

 - The Golden Lion pub in Medal of Honor: Frontline.

 - The Drunken Rat from The Bard's Tale.

 - La Volpe Addormentata (Italian for The Sleeping Fox) is an inn and the thieves headquarters in Assassin's Creed: Brotherhood.

 - The Naughty Ottsel (formerly the Hip Hog Heaven Saloon) in the Jak and Daxter series, which is the Local Hangout / Good Guy Bar and is actually run by Daxter when he's not out adventuring.
 Torn commandeers the place for a makeshift southern HQ for the Freedom League in Jak 3 after our heroes are thrown out of the city (Daxter is not pleased, but otherwise rolls with it) and it serves as the gang's meeting spot whenever they're in Haven City in Jak X.